Humanities Faculty Staff

 J. Irwin Miller

+The Humanities Faculty has a strong focus on academic rigor.
 The subjects within this faculty deal with values, attitudes and beliefs.
-They aim to equip students with the skills, knowledge and understanding that will enable them to make sound decisions for the future and to make sense of the world in which they live.
+We aim to equip students with the skills, knowledge and understanding that will enable them to flourish in our world and to make sound decisions for the future by making sense of the world in which they live.

 How is Humanities taught through the school?

-In Year 7, students study Geography, History and Religious Education for one hour per week.
-In Years 8 and 9, students study Geography and History for three hours per fortnight on a rotating basis and continue to study Religious Education for one hour per week.
-In Years 10 and 11, all students are expected to continue with either Geography or History and study each subject for two hours per week.
+In Years 7 and 8, students study Religious Education, Geography and History for three hours across two weeks.
+In Year 9, students study Religious Education, Geography and History for two hours each week.
+All students are expected to continue with either Geography or History and study each subject for two hours per week.
 Many students opt to continue both subjects to GCSE level.
-Students are also able to opt to study Business Studies in Years 10 and 11 for two hours per week.
-All students continue to study Religious Education to GCSE level for two hours per week.
+Religious Education is a core subject at Bishop Rawstorne and all students study it to GCSE level for two hours per week in Years 10 and 11.